 She continued to lecture on the topic to her peers and biokineticists: SPT1, MPhil UCT, MSc University of Stellenbosch and she has presented her foot and ankle workshop all over South Africa, Aspetar, Doha and Windhoek, Namibia.

-Having completed her OMT1 in 2010, she focused on ankle injuries and wanted to consolidate her interest and completed her MSc Physiotherapy at University of Stellenbosch (Cum laude) in 2013.
-She received a Golden Key membership.
-Her thesis, Physiotherapists Physiotherapeutic Management of Acute Ankle Sprains: A survey of clinical practice in the Western Cape and comparison thereof to evidence-based guidelines, was awarded “best research” by a physiotherapist in 2013.
-She also published a research article based on her thesis in SAJP: (Volume 70, no 2 2014): Physiotherapy for acute ankle sprains: How do we compare to evidence-based clinical guidelines?
+She completed her OMT1 in 2010 (for the second time).
+She completed her MSc Physiotherapy at University of Stellenbosch (cum laude) in 2013.
+Her thesis, Physiotherapists Physiotherapeutic Management of Acute Ankle Sprains: A survey of clinical practice in the Western Cape and comparison thereof to evidence-based guidelines, was published as a research article in SAJP: (Volume 70, no 2 2014): Physiotherapy for acute ankle sprains: How do we compare to evidence-based clinical guidelines?

 Michael graduated in 2006 from UCT as a physiotherapist.
-He is our most senior physiotherapist, having joined the team in 2008, after the completion of his community service at the Chris Hani Baragwanath Hospital in Soweto.
+He joined the team in 2008, after the completion of his community service at the Chris Hani Baragwanath Hospital in Soweto.